 Water starwort has bright green, oval- or egg-shaped leaves on the upper part of its stem and straight leaves on the lower, submerged part of its stem.
 Two leaves grow at each joint on the stem.

-This grass grows in quiet, non-tidal fresh waters such as streams, lakes and ditches, and is occasionally found in small, shallow tidal freshwater creeks and rivers.
+Grows in quiet, non-tidal fresh waters such as streams, lakes and ditches, and is occasionally found in small, shallow tidal freshwater creeks and rivers.
 Egg-shaped leaves float in clusters on the water’s surface.

 Found in tidal and non-tidal fresh waters throughout the Chesapeake Bay watershed.